 When Jesus heals people, he tells them not to say anything about it.
 They never listen to this command.
-As you recall the raising of Jairus' daughter would be a difficult to hide when people have seen her corpse at the funeral.
-Perhaps the greatest obstacle to understanding why Jesus wants his identity kept a secret is our own expectations.
+As you recall the raising of Jairus' daughter would be a difficult to hide when people had seen her corpse at the grief session he interrupted.
+The greatest obstacle to understanding why Jesus wants his identity kept a secret is our own expectations.
 We have been taught that Jesus' main message is about himself as Son of God.
 But that is John's gospel.
 Mark's Jesus focuses on the strange empire that God initiates among us.